Andrey-Pominov/PvPLog/README.md

   - Damage/healing/interrupts broken down by player
   - Event counts by type
 - **Match Metadata**: Records map, start/end timestamps, duration, and player rosters (allies and opponents).
+- **Class & Specialization Detection**: Automatically detects and records class and specialization for all players (allies and opponents).
+- **Database Management**: Comprehensive commands to manage your match database (delete, clear, search, stats, info).
 - **Export Functionality**: Provides `/pvplogs` to list saved matches and `/pvpexport <id>` to export complete match data as JSON.
+- **Auto Export**: Option to automatically show export dialog after each match is saved.
 - **Combat Log Prompt**: Optionally prompts you to enable `/combatlog` for external log files, with an option to toggle automatic prompting.

 ## Installation